trudygill/TrudyGill/README.md

 ### Hello! 👋 Welcome to my GitHub
 I’m Trudy!
 I'm an aspiring data and business analyst learning the necessary skillset to pivot in the field.

-👩🏽‍💻 I am currently learning SQL.
+👩🏽‍💻 I am currently learning SQL and working on practice projects

 <!--
 **trudygill/trudygill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.